OPELIKA DUI ATTORNEYS

 According to Alabama’s DUI law (Alabama code §32-5A-191), a person is considered to be under the influence if their blood alcohol level is .08% or greater.
 If you are a minor, day care driver, or school bus driver and are arrested for a DUI, the threshold is .02% or greater.
 The threshold for a driver of a commercial vehicle is .04%.

-Alabama’s DUI penalties have increased with new laws in the just past several years.
-The first, second, and third DUI offenses are still considered misdemeanors and the charges are elevated to felony status with the fourth offense.
+In Alabama, the first, second, and third DUI offenses are still considered misdemeanors and the charges are elevated to felony status with the fourth offense.
 Alabama’s “look-back” period is five years, which means that, if more than five years have passed from any U.S. DUI conviction, the next is considered a first offense.

 A first DUI offense is punishable by up to one-year in jail, with probation as a possibility.
 You can be fined from $600 to $2,100 plus court costs and will be required to attend a substance abuse evaluation and treatment.
 You will also either receive a 90-day driver’s license suspension or will be required to have an ignition interlock device on your vehicle for six months.